Final Fantasy VIII

 My bother's an excellent swimmer, too!

 There are a pair of spells intended for Selphie's "Slot" Limit command that weren't used.
 Both can be obtained as normal spells with a GameShark (as can the four that are used), and work as advertised, though they weren't given unique animations, and instead use Fire's animation, most likely as Fire is the first spell animation in the game's code.
 No "Slot" spells can be junctioned, however.

 - Percent - This drops the HP of all enemies to critical levels.

 - Catastrophe - Deals heavy non-elemental damage to all enemies.

-This spell isn't unused at all; Ultimecia can cast it in the very last battle, and it can be drawn from her and even stocked.
+The Apocalypse spell itself isn't unused at all; Ultimecia can cast it in the very last battle, and it can be drawn from her and even stocked.
 However, one aspect of it isn't available normally: This spell can be junctioned as normal, and has a full set of stat boosts, as follows.